gabezurita/arduino_uvi_server/readme.md

 ## Requirements

-You'll need the following hardware to make this work:
+You'll need the following to make this work:

 * An Arduino board such as the ESP8266 12-E NodeMCU Kit (one I used)
 * Gravity VEML6075 UV Sensor Module